Mithal al-Alusi: Return to Iraq

 After the invasion of Iraq, Alusi was appointed the General Director of Culture and Media at the Supreme National De-Baathification Commission.

 In September 2004, after making a public visit to Israel, al-Alusi was expelled from the Iraqi National Congress and sacked from his job at the De-Baathification Commission.
 He was indicted by the Central Criminal Court of Iraq for "having contacts with enemy states", a crime under a 1969 Baathist law.
-He was subsequently released after the Iraq's Federal Supreme Court, Iraq's highest court, ruled in his favour on 24 November 2008, stating it was no longer a crime to travel to Israel, and that Iraqis could travel to wherever they wanted.
+He was subsequently released after Iraq's Federal Supreme Court, Iraq's highest court, ruled in his favour on 24 November 2008, stating it was no longer a crime to travel to Israel, and that Iraqis could travel to wherever they wanted.

 This led him to establish the Democratic Party of the Iraqi Nation, which ran in the January 2005 election.
 It received only 4,500 votes, far from enough to gain a seat in the Council of Representatives.
 However, his list won 36,000 votes, enough to obtain one seat for Baghdad Province, in the December 2005 election.

 On February 19, 2005, Al-Alusi's car was ambushed by armed assailants in the Hayy Al-Jami'a neighborhood of Baghdad.
 His two sons Ayman, 29, and Jamal, 24, were killed in the attack, as well as one of his bodyguards.
 The American Jewish Committee gave him a "Moral Courage" award in response.
 Then Culture Minister, Asaad al-Hashimi, was convicted in absentia of the killings.

-In September 2008, he again visited Israel and spoke at a conference on counter-terrorism organised by the IDC, a private college in Herzellia.
+In September 2008, he again visited Israel and spoke at a conference on counter-terrorism organised by the IDC, a private college in Herzliya.
 He praised Israel, saying "In Israel, there is no occupation, there is liberalism" and criticised Iran, saying it was continually meddling in Iraq.
 He called for intelligence sharing between Iraq, Israel, the United States, Jordan, Turkey, and Kuwait.
-When he returned, the National Assembly of Iraq voted to remove his parliamentary immunities and ban him from travelling.
+When he returned, the National Assembly of Iraq voted to remove his parliamentary immunity and ban him from travelling.
 The Minister for Parliamentary Affairs, Safaaeddine al-Safi, said he would seek a prosecution for "visiting a country that Iraq considers an enemy".
 Such a crime can carry the death penalty.
-Alusi appealed to the Supreme Federal Court who overturned the lifting of his immunity, ruling that it was unconstitutional as no crime had been committed.
+Alusi appealed to the Supreme Federal Court which overturned the lifting of his immunity, ruling that it was unconstitutional as no crime had been committed.